All new developments require an amount of affordable rental housing. 700 homes will be available in phases throughout late 2017 into summer 2018.

 In the near future there will be a new nursery and more local shops.

 A GP surgery will be provided and is planned to be completed by the end of 2018.

 Furthermore, a hotel will be situated within the local centre and provide facilities for visitors and residents of the existing and new communities.

 6. Is there a completion schedule for all construction on site?

 The first phase of Key Worker Housing and most facilities at Eddington will be completed by the summer of 2018.
 The building work will continue beyond 2018 and will focus on homes for sale and the new hotel.

-The second phase of the project where more Key Worker Housing is planned is at an early stage of discussions.
-The process for the second phase of the North West Cambridge Development will include discussions through the University governance and detailed planning permission, before design and construction.
+The second phase of the project, in which more Key Worker Housing is planned, is at an early stage of discussions.
+The process for the second phase of the North West Cambridge Development will include discussions through the University governance and consultation as part of the detailed planning permission with the local authorities, before design and construction.
 It is anticipated that the second phase will take a further five years to complete.